Hiring Glossary

 Is an EOR Legal in Every Country?

-EOR is broadly used globally, but the rules and terminology differ by country.
-Some jurisdictions have more restrictive rules around labor leasing, staffing, or co-employment, and others require very specific contract structures or registrations.
+Yes, EOR services are legal in most countries, but the specific rules, terminology, and compliance requirements vary by jurisdiction.
+Some countries have more restrictive rules around labor leasing, staffing, or co-employment, and others require very specific contract structures or registrations.
 Practically, the right way to think about this is: an EOR can support hiring in many countries, but the compliance approach must be country-specific (and should be confirmed for each location before hiring).

 Country coverage can differ widely between EOR providers.
 This is often determined by the type of model they follow: using wholly-owned entities, getting support from partners, or a hybrid approach.